 Industry standards regarding these precautions and protective requirements are covered in IEEE Standard 387, IEEE Standard 487, and IEEE Standard 1590.These standards require that a Ground Potential Rise study be conducted so that the 300-volt peak line can be properly calculated.

-To protect the cell site and communication towers, telecommunication standards require that fiber-optic cables be used instead of copper wires within the 300-volt peak line.
+To ensure proper cell site grounding and telecommunication tower grounding, telecommunication standards require that fiber-optic cables be used instead of copper wires within the 300-volt peak line.
 A copper-to-fiber conversion box must be located outside the GPR event area at a distance in excess of the 300-Volt Peak or 212-Volt RMS line.
 This is known in the industry as the “300-volt line.”
 This means that based on the calculation results, copper wire from the telecommunications company may not come any closer than the 300-volt peak distance.
 This is the distance where copper wire must converted over to fiber-optic cable.
 This can help prevent any unwanted voltages from entering the phone companies’ telecommunications network.

 The current formulae for calculating the 300-volt line, as listed in the standards, has led to misinterpretation and divergences of opinion, resulting in order-of-magnitude variations in calculated distances for virtually identical design input data.
 Furthermore, operating experience has shown that a rigorous application of theory results in unnecessarily large distances.
 This has caused many compromises within the telecommunications industry.
 The most noted one is a newer standard, IEEE Standard 1590-2003, that lists a 150-meter (~500-foot) mark as a default distance, if a ground potential rise study has not been conducted at a given location.